nickdala/spring-boot-grpc-azure-storage-emulator/README.md

 ## Testing the gRPC Service

-The following should be execured in a terminal after the application is running using `./mvnw spring-boot:run`.
+The following should be executed in a terminal after the application is running using `./mvnw spring-boot:run`.
 The application will be running and the gRPC service is exposed on port 9090.

 ### Verify Azurite is running